jzw2/rust-capr/docs/main.typ

     [knead], [niːd],
     [knuckle], [nʌkəl],
     [know], [noʊ]
   ),
   caption: [Illogical English Spelling]
 ) <silentk>

-A partial reason is because of the effects of sound change.
+Learners of English orthography may have just accepted this as a fact of the English language.
+Some spellings just make no sense.
+However, it is possible to postulate reasons for such a spelling.
+The most compelling is due to language change.
 English spelling often reflects earlier stage of the language, where things were pronounced differently.
 The spoken language changed, but the written language had failed to update to the newer pronunciation.
+The orthography an been seen as a fossil of the earlier stage.

 This evidence is further supported when we look at some words from German, which happen to have similar meanings, shown in @silentkgerman.
 In the German words, the \<k\> is pronounced, unlike in English.